Wolfgang Kermer: Life and education

 Born as the son of the Moravian-born Austrian Kapellmeister Franz Kermer (1893 Znojmo – Neunkirchen, Saarland 1936), Wolfgang Kermer spent his childhood and youth in Neunkirchen, Saarland, where he attended elementary school (Bachschule) and high school (Gymnasium am Krebsberg).
 His father – the paternal ancestry originates from Všestudy (Chomutov District) – died as a result of an injury from World War I, when Wolfgang Kermer was only one year old.
 The Viennese piano teacher Marie Kermer (1882 Znojmo – Vienna 1957), who studied from 1897 to 1901 with Leopold Landskron and Julius Epstein at the Conservatory of the Gesellschaft der Musikfreunde in Vienna, was his aunt, the engineer Alois Kermer (1894 Znojmo – Vienna 1967), who designed the first Austrian record-breaking glider after World War I in 1923 (located in the Vienna Technical Museum), was his uncle.
 Wolfgang Kermer's childhood memories include a long stay in 1938 with relatives in Stargard in Pomerania.
 At the end of World War II he lived in Montabaur, where his family had fled after losing their home in Neunkirchen in a bombing raid at the end of 1944 and where he escaped a fighter plane attack on broad daylight and witnessed the American invasion of the city on 26 March 1945.
+During the air raids, the hand luggage he was assigned to carry to the bunker always included his late father′s favorite violin.

 From the age of six he received piano lessons, which made him waver in his professional ideas between music and art.
-For several years he was a pianist in the Krebsberggymnasium school orchestra under Josef Rein and, with a bassist and a drummer, formed a jazz trio, that performed publicly in Saarland until the mid-1950s.
-Even in his old age, playing the piano is a vital necessity for him, fascinated by the unattainable depth of musical sensivity and expressiveness of such greats as Vladimir Horowitz, Emil Gilels, and Lazar Berman.
+For several years he was a pianist in the Krebsberggymnasium school orchestra under Josef Rein and, with a bassist (Gerhard Reinhardt) and a drummer (Horst Linn), formed a jazz trio, that performed publicly in Saarland until the mid-1950s.
+Even in his old age, playing the piano is a vital necessity for him, fascinated by the unattainable depth of musical sensivity and expressiveness of such greats as Vladimir Horowitz, Emil Gilels, Lazar Berman, Evgeny Kissin.

 In 1954 his first solo exhibition with paintings and drawings took place in the municipal library of his hometown.
 The Saarbrücker Zeitung wrote: °Wolfgang Kermer has exhibited an interesting collection, and judging by it, one can speak of a ′hope′ in his work that may perhaps fulfilled on the difficult path that art prescribes for its disciples."
 After graduating from high school in 1956, he studied visual arts education at the Staatliche Schule für Kunst und Handwerk Saarbrücken and at the State Academy of Fine Arts Stuttgart; art history, philosophy, educational sciences, prehistory and cultural geography at the universities of Saarbrücken, Stuttgart and Tübingen.